-Cases of academic misconduct shall be resolved by instructors, students, and other members of the university community.
-These members are determined by the type of academic misconduct alleged.
-The instructors, students, and other members of the university community will determine based on "preponderance of the evidence" standard whether an academic sanction is appropriate.
+Cases of academic misconduct shall be resolved by instructors or by academic misconduct monitors appointed by the deans of each college.
+The instructor for the course in which the alleged incident occurred, and/or an academic misconduct monitor will determine based on "preponderance of the evidence" standard whether an academic sanction is appropriate.

-1. Reporting and Facilitating Cases of Academic Dishonesty

-These shall be resolved by the instructor for the course in which academic dishonesty occurred, or, upon student appeal, by the department chair or dean or dean's designee of the academic college in which the alleged misconduct took place.
+1. Reporting and Facilitating Cases of Academic Dishonesty Academic misconduct cases shall be resolved by each college in which the alleged incident took place.
+Faculty members possess the well-established prerogative to deal with academic misconduct committed by a student in a course by applying an academic penalty within the context of that course.
+Faculty members may also at their discretion report a case of academic misconduct to an academic misconduct monitor within each college.
+The academic misconduct monitor will be a tenured faculty member at the rank of Associate Professor or above or a Clinical Associate Professor or higher rank, appointed by the dean of the college, with concurrence of the faculty of the college.
+The academic misconduct monitor will determine whether an academic sanction is appropriate and what academic sanction shall be assessed.
 Documentation of the incident must be kept on file for a period of four years.
-Documentation will be kept with either the instructor, department chair or dean of the academic college, determined by where the resolution took place.
-For any student who admits to or is found guilty of academic misconduct, the record of the academic misconduct must be sent to the Office of Academic Affairs as stated in D. Records of Academic Misconduct.
-Students and instructors may appeal the department chair's decision and/or the dean's decision.
+Documentation will be kept with either the instructor, department chair, academic monitor, or dean of the academic college, determined by where the resolution took place.
+For any student who admits to or is found guilty of academic misconduct, the record of the academic misconduct and all documents that support the case must be sent to the Office of Academic Affairs as stated in D. Records of Academic Misconduct.
+Students and instructors may appeal the department chair's decision, the academic monitor's decision, and/or the dean's decision.
+Appeals of the department chair's decision or the academic monitor's decision may be made to the dean.
 Appeals of a dean's decision will be heard by the Associate Provost in the Office of Academic Affairs, who will conclude the case with her/his decision.